back to blog

 Examples

-- Corporate knowledge assistants that answer questions by referencing multiple internal documents.
+• Corporate knowledge assistants referencing multiple internal documents to answer complex questions

-- Legal research assistants scanning thousands of cases for relevant insights or precedents.
+• Legal research tools scanning thousands of cases for relevant precedents

 Do long context windows cost more?